Blower Door Testing for Code Compliance: Learning Guide

 The test is conducted by fitting a blower door to the frame of your front or back door.
 The blower door is equipped with a giant fan and motor in the middle, which sucks out air from your home and measures the difference in air pressure between the inside and outside of your home via digital gauges.

-The results are calculated by the amount of “air changes per hour” (ACH) or how often the fan recycles the air in your home over an hour-long period.
+The results are calculated by the amount of “air changes per hour” (ACH), or how often the fan recirculates the air in your home over an hour-long period.

-In layman’s terms, the higher your ACH score–or the number of times air would be completely replaced in an hour-long period by outside air–the leakier your home is.
-ACH scores range from a value of 2-12 on average, with a lower number indicating a more insulated home.
+In layman’s terms, the higher your ACH score–or the number of times air would be replaced entirely in an hour-long period by outside air–the leakier your home is.
+ACH scores range from 2 to 12 on average, with lower numbers indicating a more insulated home.

-The test may also measure airflow in cubic feet per minute (CFM), which simply tells you how much air moved past the fan during the test.
+The test may also measure airflow in cubic feet per minute (CFM), which indicates how much air is moved past the fan during the test.
 Generally, the higher the airflow in CFM, the leakier the home–although this is not always precise, which is why ACH is preferred.

 The Importance of the Blower Door Test